Unitrans: History

 In the late 1990s, the remainder of the GM fleet was retired, as were the two Daimlers and RTL1194, one of the first two double-deck buses purchased by Unitrans (although it hadn't operated in some time).
 One of the RT's that was also no longer in service by this time was ultimately sold in 2002.

 In 2000 the Unitrans maintenance shop completed its retrofit of RT2819 to use a brand-new John Deere natural-gas powered engine.
 This bus is believed to be the only one of its type in the world to be powered by such an engine.

 In 2001, Unitrans purchased 12 new natural gas powered Blue Bird Xcel 102 buses.
 Working with the University of California, Davis' Institute of Transportation Studies, one of the Blue Birds was slated to operate on a Hydrogen/CNG fuel blend, and was retired from service to begin work on the conversion.
 This bus was eventually introduced on April 20, 2004, when California Governor Arnold Schwarzenegger made a visit to the campus as part of a push for the Hydrogen highway project.

 2003 saw the addition of five new Mark VII 40-foot buses from Orion.
 These buses were purchased in coordination with Sacramento Regional Transit, and featured a low floor design, intended to make loading wheelchairs easier on the driver and the passengers.

 In 2006–2007, Unitrans added eight new Orion Mark V 40-foot buses (4171-4178) to its fleet, returning to the high-floor design.
 This decision was made due to lower prices, fleet standardization, and availability of buses.

 On May 12, 2008, construction began on the new Unitrans Silo Terminal.
 The terminal was completed in late September 2008.
 A dedication ceremony took place on October 30, 2008, and was attended by several local dignitaries.
 October 30, 2008 also marked the 50 millionth rider of the transit system.

 Unitrans received six new low-floor buses from New Flyer at the beginning of Summer 2009, and received 12 more in 2010.
 These new buses will replace most of the aging Orion V buses, due to the upcoming end of their fuel cylinder lifespans.
 Unitrans received delivery of two Alexander Dennis Enviro500 40' double-deck buses in March 2010.

 In 2019, Unitrans started the transition to battery electric buses.
 Six New Flyer Xcelsior CHARGE buses were purchased, supported by Federal Transit Administration grants.
 Unitrans plans to fully transition away from CNG buses to battery electric buses by 2023.
-The first six New Flyer Xcelsior CHARGE buses will go into service in Fall 2022.
+The first six New Flyer Xcelsior CHARGE buses went into service in Fall 2022.